firstpj/Testing-to-do-list1/README.md

 # 📖 [To Do list] <a name="about-project"></a>

-**[To Do list]** This website helps you tract your daily activities and targets, also allows you to add new tasks edit previous ones and remove achieved ones.
+**[To Do list]** This website is a test version of ToDo List that helps you to track your daily activities and targets, also allows you to add new tasks edit previous ones and remove achieved ones.

 ## 🛠 Built With <a name="built-with"></a>